 Unlike normal cells, cancer cells can spread and form tumors in other parts of the body called metastases.
 In this process, cancer cells break away from the first (primary) tumor and travel through blood or lymph vessels to distant sites.
 Once in other sites, cancer cells may form secondary tumors.
+Since cancer cells can spread through the blood, it is still possible to develop metastases even when the axillary lymph nodes are negative for cancer.

 - Cancer that has spread to a nearby body part such as the axillary lymph nodes is called a local metastasis.
-It might be referred to as local/regional disease or locally advanced. - Cancer that has spread to a body part far from the primary tumor is called a distant metastasis.
+It might be referred to as locoregional disease or locally advanced. - Cancer that has spread to a body part far from the primary tumor is called a distant metastasis.